Paul-Dempsey/pachde1/README.md

 ## Info

-_Status_: Basic text entry in menu, in-place editing TBD.
+_Status_: MVP Basic text entry in menu, in-place editing TBD.

 A Minimalist resizable patch notes panel.
 [Info user guide](docs/Info.md)

 ## Imagine

-_Status_: MVP nearly complete
+_Status_: Complete

 An eccentric source of volage, gates, and triggers using an image.
 You can think of it as a sequencer or image sampler.